 Instructions on how to work chain stitch

-Chain stitch can be used to create a line.
-It is also known as tambour stitch and point de chainette.
+You can use Chain stitch to create a line.
+You might also know Chain Stitch as tambour stitch or point de chainette.

 Bring the needle up through the fabric and hold the thread with the left thumb.
 Insert the needle as illustrated, so that the point emerges a short space along the line to be stitched.